TheClutchC/odin-recipes/README.md

 # odin-recipes
-Building a practice website to show off some recipes
+Building a recipe website to show off what I've learned so far in git and html